Merchant Navy Welfare Board: Collaboration with international agencies

 The Board's constitution allows it to support maritime welfare in the UK and Crown Dependencies.
-As the longest established National Seafarers' Welfare Board it also collaborates, in an advisory capacity, with international agencies involved with seafarers' welfare.
+It also collaborates, in an advisory capacity, with international agencies involved with seafarers' welfare.

 The Board has been contracted and funded, by the International Seafarers Welfare and Advice Network (ISWAN), to conduct a pilot project to encourage the establishment of welfare boards, in other parts of the world, in accordance with ILO's Maritime Labour Convention, 2006.

 History

 The Merchant Navy Welfare Board was established in 1948 following a review initiated, five years earlier, by the Government.
 As a consequence it took over and enhanced the role of its predecessor, the Seamen's Welfare Board which, in 1938, had taken over the work of the British Council for the Welfare of Mercantile Marine dating back to 1927.

 The membership of its Council, as now, came from ship owners, seafarers' trade unions and nautical charities, but also Government.
 Originally, funding was provided by the Government via levies imposed on British ship owners employing the many non-domiciled seamen.
 These companies were required to contribute the equivalent of the employer's national insurance contribution for each overseas seafarer they employed.
 Fifty per cent of the income was given to the Board, the remainder to another maritime charity.

 At that time (1948) the Board inherited a number of hotels and clubs from the Seamen's Welfare Board, most of which were refurbished, although a few were sold.
 The Port Welfare Committees were also transferred and most charities caring for merchant seafarers and fishermen became Constituent members.
 Changes in merchant shipping and the reduction of the UK fleet from the 1970s onwards had a major impact on the need for hotels.
 Over a comparatively short period, all but one in central London became redundant, whilst the two remaining clubs were transferred to the seafarers' 'missions'.
 With the demise of the UK fleet Government support and direct involvement was also withdrawn.
-Fortuitously the sale of the hotels provided working capital that was invested to provide the primary income source for the Board's continuing work.
+The sale of the hotels provided working capital that was invested to provide the primary income source for the Board's continuing work.
 In 2002, the Board took the view that the London hotel was no longer serving its original purpose and this was sold for redevelopment.
-The capital raised was added to its investment portfolio which greatly increased the Board's income.
-This enabled it to provide much greater levels of support to its Constituent Members and indirectly, via them, to seafarers and their families.
+The capital raised was added to its investment portfolio, increasing the Board's income.
+This enabled it to provide additional support to its Constituent Members and indirectly, via them, to seafarers and their families.
 This includes the work outlined above.

 The United Kingdom ratified the ILO's Maritime Labour Convention 2006 in August 2013.
 The Maritime and Coastguard Agency, responsible for implementing this Convention in the UK, publicly recognises the importance of the Board's role within this.
 In turn the Board's Council sees its role, work and importance in supporting seafarers' welfare increasing in the future.